hiattp/blog/_posts/2015-01-09-top-3-mistakes-youll-make-with-remote-developers.markdown

 complex project kills motivation and throws off development time lines (both for your project and other projects the team is working on).

-It is impossible to avoid this in all cases (which is why you hear about it so frequently), but the key as a product manager is to identify when it happens and adjust the [project triangle][triangle] accordingly.
+It is impossible to avoid scope creep in all cases (which is why you hear about it so frequently), but the key as a product manager is to identify when it happens and adjust the [project triangle][triangle] accordingly.